 There can be regular recurring expenses for co-pays and maintenance medications, but there are unexpected medical expenses to consider.
 Hospitalizations, catastrophic medical diagnosis or accidents can greatly increase the chances of members spending at least to the annual deductible.
 To avoid debt, members need to save up to the annual deductible similar to an emergency fund for household expenses.
 Some deductibles can be high depending on what type of healthcare plan the member is a part of, but is is common for deductibles to be $5,000 to $10,000.

-Again, employer based financial products like interest-bearing HSAs can be utilized and continue to be regularly funded up to federally mandated limit.
+Again, employer based financial products like interest-bearing HSAs can be utilized and regularly funded up to federally mandated limit.
 HSAs do not expire at the end of the year like FSA.
 However, these accounts need to have regular planned contributions to have any benefit.

 Finding Time for Financial Literacy

 Our Health Advisors are partners with our members, and often help a member navigate misinformation concerning their healthcare needs.
-Providing accurate information and directing individuals to qualified staff in their organization’s HR is a part of the Pack Health training for all Health Advisors, and over the last three years, we’ve built in talking points and escalation protocols to ensure financial concerns in particular are addressed.
-Since summer 2018, Health Advisors have the option to refer patients to one of our Financial Social Work-certified coaches for more hands on consultations as well.
+Providing accurate information and directing individuals to qualified staff in their organization’s HR is a part of the Pack Health.
+We’ve built in talking points and escalation protocols to ensure financial concerns in particular are addressed.
+Health Advisors also have the option to refer patients to one of our Financial Social Work-certified coaches for additional consultations.

 Why, you may ask?
-Because employer-based financial products are just the tip of the financial literacy iceberg, and we’ve seen how vital this piece of the puzzle can be to our members’ health.
+Employer-based financial products are just the tip of the financial literacy iceberg.
+We’ve seen how vital this piece of the puzzle can be to our members’ health.
 So if you’re interested in taking steps to better support your employees’ financial literacy, we’re here to help.